Maple Walnut Cashew Banana Ice Cream Sundae Recipe - Vegan, Gluten-Free

 - Peel and break 4 bananas into chunks.
 Put into a zip lock bag and freeze overnight (minimum of 4 hours)

 - Get all your ingredients together.

-- Pulse or work small batches if you do not have a Vitamix.
+- Pulse or work small batches if you do not have a Vitamix or similar high speed blender.
 Do whatever is needed, short of adding any extra liquid, to get this smooth and creamy.

-- You can add in a small/small handful of coconut shreds if you wish-- if you like Coconut Ice Cream (most of us do!)
+- You can add in a tiny handful of coconut shreds if you wish-- if you like coconut ice cream (most of us do!)
 Whirl up.

 - Put muffin tray or ice cube tray into the freezer for about 4+ hours until solidly frozen.